asyncapi/spec/versions/next/asyncapi.md

 ---|:---:|:---:|---
 <a name="schemaWrapperObjectType"></a>{type} | `string` | `any` | The field name MUST be the schema format name.
 When possible, it SHOULD be an [RFC 2046 MIME type](https://tools.ietf.org/html/rfc2046).
 The value can be of any type supported by [JSON](https://tools.ietf.org/html/rfc7159#section-3).

+This object MUST NOT contain more than one field.

 ##### Schema Wrapper Object Example

 ```json